Connect with a board-certified North Carolina physician from home. Fast, legal, and 100% HIPAA-secure. Qualifying patients approved since 2023.

 North Carolina recognizes 13 qualifying medical conditions.
 Conditions include cancer, PTSD, chronic pain, epilepsy, and more.

-A valid North Carolina MMJ card protects your right to purchase and possess up to Program regulations being finalized under state law.
+A valid North Carolina medical marijuana card protects your right to purchase and possess up to Program regulations being finalized under state law.

 Your North Carolina card requires renewal annually.
 Our platform makes renewal fast and hassle-free.